IngoGutwin/wordpress-boilerplate/README.md

 ##### Open these files in a text editor and set your project-specific values!!!

  - .env
  - docker-compose.yml
+ - docker-compose.caddy.yml
+ - docker/Caddyfile
-- Caddyfile
+ - docker/apache2.conf

 ---